-Firstly, let’s talk about the standard paper sizes and what they’re commonly used for.
+Firstly, let’s talk about the standard paper sizes and what they’re commonly used for:

 Flyers and brochures can be a handy marketing tool.
 Whether you want to promote your brand, print out your menu, or make party invitations, first, you’ll need a clear picture of how your design looks on real paper.

 The standard flyer, known as a letter flyer, has the A4 paper format.
 Thanks to its larger size, it can contain quite a lot of information.
-A letter flyer often serves as a restaurant menu, product list, educating material, and so on.
+A letter flyer often serves as a restaurant menu, product list, educational material, and so on.

 The same sizing also applies to brochures.
-The main difference is that brochures have folds, therefore, can contain more information.
-The number of folds, as well as their arrangements, can vary depending on how you want to present your information.
+The main difference is that brochures have folds, and therefore, can contain more information.
+The number of brochure folds, as well as their arrangements, can vary depending on how you want to present your information.

 There are three typical poster sizes: small, medium, and large.
 Depending on the usage purpose, posters can have irregular custom sizes as well.

 If you want to size up, a medium poster might be the right choice for you.
 The measurements are 18″ x 24″, which makes it slightly bigger than the A2 format.
-Medium-sized posters are used for product advertisement, bedroom wall decoration, event announcement, and other purposes.
+Medium-sized posters are used for product advertisement, bedroom wall decoration, event announcements, and other purposes.

 To go even bigger and bolder, use a large poster.
 It’s considered the standard international poster size, with dimensions of 24″ x 36″.
 This size is usually the go-to for entertainment companies, exhibitions, cinemas, music festivals, and so on.
-Large posters give you a lot more room for creativity and big vibrant visuals.
+Large posters give you a lot more room for creativity and big, vibrant visuals.

 Business cards are the ambassadors of your company.
-Their smart and careful design is crucial to present your company in the best light.
+Their smart and thoughtful design is crucial to present your company in the best light.
 You can choose to go with the classic standard card or give yours a new unique shape.
 There are no right or wrong answers, as it all depends on your specific business needs.

-The standard size of a business card is 3.5 x 2 inches.
+The standard print size of a business card is 3.5 x 2 inches.
 Some cards also have an additional bleed area designated for more design elements.
 The standard card is a practical choice.
 Not only does it look elegant and classy, but it also fits perfectly in wallets and card-holders.

 As mentioned, business cards can have custom sizes and shapes, as well.
 Some businesses prefer a square card with dimensions of 2.5” x 2.5”.
-Others opt for rounded edges or uniquely-shaped cards.
+Others opt for rounded edges or uniquely shaped cards.
 This way, your card might not fit into a standard card-holder, but it will definitely stand out among dozens of others.

 You can experiment with the background colors and textures to give your card more character.
 We recommend keeping the text and design elements minimal on your card.
 Only include essential information and contact details.
 If you need more space, use double-sided business cards.